godotengine/godot-docs/classes/class_openxrmarkertracker.rst

 Description
 -----------

 Spatial entity tracker for our OpenXR spatial entity marker tracking extension.
-These trackers identify entities in our real space detected by a visual marker such as a QRCode or Aruco code, and map their location to our virtual space.
+These trackers identify entities in our real space detected by a visual marker such as a QRCode or ArUco code, and map their location to our virtual space.

 .. rst-class:: classref-reftable-group